Trash Franchise Information

 Reduced truck traffic is good for street maintenance, noise and air pollution, and general tidiness of neighborhoods (all trash carts at the curb on one day rather than some on each of several days of the week).
 See the Effect on Pavement Information.

 In Fall 2020 the City issued an RFP for residential trash and recycling services and received two proposals, from Waste Connections and Waste Management.
 On May 25, 2021, the City Council approved a new five-year contract with Waste Connections that maintains the scope of services and many key program features, such as three cart size options and two free annual bulky waste services.
-This contract will go into effect January 1, 2022.
+This contract went into effect January 1, 2022.

 A key program change is that residents who repeatedly put non-recyclable items in their recycling carts will receive two warning notifications advising them of the contamination.
 If contamination continues, the cart may be removed and a $25 removal fee will be assessed.
 This helps maximize the ability to recycle what is collected and prevents widespread contamination of Derby's recycling stream by a few trash-filled carts.